Looking for some handy tips and tricks? Read more on the blog!

 Does buildings insurance cover windows?

-Yes, our buildings insurance provides cover for damage to fixed glass in windows, doors, skylights and greenhouses, sanitary ware and bathroom fittings and fixed ceramic hobs.
+Yes, most buildings insurance provides cover for damage to fixed glass in windows, doors, skylights and greenhouses, sanitary ware and bathroom fittings and fixed ceramic hobs.

 Does building insurance cover roof repairs, including roof tiles?

-Your buildings insurance policy with Endsleigh will only cover repairs to the roof that have been caused by sudden and unexpected damage, such as storm damage.
+Generally, buildings insurance policies will only cover repairs to the roof that have been caused by sudden and unexpected damage, such as storm damage.
 General wear and tear or maintenance issues will not be covered by your buildings insurance policy.

 For example, if a storm were to blow all the tiles off your roof and allow water to escape into your property, this would be covered under the storm damage section of your policy.